elixir-search/searchex-website/_posts/2016-12-28-hello-world.md

 <img src="/img/hello_world/stack.jpg" width="75%" alt="Erlang Technology Comparison">

-Note that this chart does not include a row for a Search Engine!
+Note that this chart does not include a line-item for a Search Engine!
 The Elixir developer still needs to use an External search engine (like ElasticSearch).

 The external dependency requires extra labor and handholding.
 Installing/configuring the service, designing/building/tuning the integration,
 monitoring and managing in production.
-Yuck.
+Yuck!

 This [blog post](http://teamon.eu/2016/tuning-elixir-genstage-flow-pipeline-processing)
 from Tymon Tobloski describes his efforts to integrate Elastic Search.
-The integration and tuning looks like a lot of work!
+The custom integration and tuning looks like a lot of work!

 With Searchex I'm certain we can simplify and streamline a great deal.